 DatetimeIndex, you can access the same fields without the

 data.groupby(data.index.date)['NUMBER OF CYCLIST INJURED'].sum() data.groupby(data['DATE_TIME'].dt.date)['NUMBER OF CYCLIST INJURED'].sum().plot()

 But this means you can get tons of insights by grouping by these fields:

 Most injuries happen in the evening commute

 Most injuries happen when it’s warm (when most people cycle)

 Fewer injuries occur on the weekend

-At Saturn Cloud, we believe that Dask and RAPIDS are the future.
-That’s why we’ve built a data science platform that lets you use Jupyter, Dask, RAPIDS, and Prefect for everything from exploratory data analysis, ETL, machine learning, and deployment.
+At Saturn Cloud, we built a data science platform that lets you use Jupyter, Dask, RAPIDS, and Prefect for everything from exploratory data analysis, ETL, machine learning, and deployment.
 Try it out for free here.